senjoux/simple_ansible_env/README.md

 - Vagrant installed
 - Virtualbox installed

-To provision the nodes, in the directory where the Vagrantfile is located run :
+* To provision the nodes, in the directory where the Vagrantfile is located run, "vagrant up"
-$ vagrant up

-To ssh access a node  :
+* To ssh access a node run : "vagrant ssh [vm_definetion_name]" | E.g  "vagrant ssh control"
-$ vagrant ssh [vm_definetion_name]
-E.g
-vagrant ssh control

-To destroy :
-$ vagrant destroy
+* To destroy, run "vagrant destroy"

-To suspend/save state :
+* To suspend/save state, run "vagrant suspend"
-$ vagrant suspend

-To resume saved state :
+* To resume saved state, run "vagrant resume"
-$ vagrant resume

 see https://www.vagrantup.com/docs/cli